Table of Contents

 Cervecería Alemana, opened since 1904.

-We were famished, and it was still a bit on the hot side, so we forwent the white umbrella outdoor seating and headed indoors to get some tapas and a cold drink.
+We were famished and could not wait to eat the delicious food in Madrid but it was still a bit on the hot side, so we forwent the white umbrella outdoor seating and headed indoors to get some tapas and a cold drink.
 Cervecería Alemana has sat on those grounds since, 1904, and upon entering, you are automatically transported to an era of when matadors and Hollywood starlets shared a plate of Jamon Iberico while sipping vermouth together.

 Hemingway, Ava Gardner and Picasso